fransbernhard/fwd15_mimi_lundberg_exjobb/README.md

 This is a responsive website that presents information about the artist Magda Lundberg and the products she provides.
 The website is built with the JavaScript framework React.js and the technical solution include HTML5, CSS3, ES6, jQuery, Webpack2 and Jest for testing.

 ## Installation
-> Project requires Node.js v6+ to run.
+*Project requires Node.js v6+ to run.*

 Clone the project to you're local repository.
-Install the dependencies + devDependencies and start the backend server:
+Install the dependencies + devDependencies and start backend server:
 ```
 $ cd yourLocalRepositoryRoot
 $ yarn install